Nytra/ResoniteHotReloadLib/README.md

 {
     // Get the config
     config = modInstance.GetConfiguration();
-    // After this you can setup your mod again...
+    // Now you can setup your mod again
 }
 ```